asnaqsys/asnaqsys.github.io/manuals/datagate/programmers-guide/usingthe-file-adapter-class.md

 ---
-title: "Mastering DataGate File Adapter Class"
+title: "Accessing a File Using the FileAdapter Class"
 description: "Access files using the FileAdapter class for operations such as reading, writing, and managing file metadata."
 ---